What Happens if I Lie on my Term Life Insurance Application?

 - Income level (which dictates the benefit amount you’re eligible for)

 Although most policies require a paramedical exam as part of the life insurance application process, the testing (which centers around height, weight, blood pressure, and basic blood and urine testing) might not detect when people are lying about certain medical conditions or substance use.
+Learn more about the paramedical exam here: What to Expect From a Life Insurance Medical Exam.

 But term life insurance companies do have resources they can turn to if they suspect you’re not being honest.
 The MIB (Medical Information Bureau) maintains a database insurers can use to verify that applicants haven’t left out important health information.
 Insurance companies can also access motor vehicle reports to see if you have any driving violations—including DUIs—on your record.